plenigo/plenigo.github.io/pages/sdks/java/includes/app_management_java.md

 ```
 Once you have the application access data, you can give this information to a third party and they can reuse this as many times as they would like.
 There is a limit of how many customer application IDs you can request, but you can configure that in the company management interface of plenigo.

-There is a limit of how many customer application ids you can request, but you can configure that in the company management interface of plenigo.

 ## Allow a third party to access customer information for a specific product without SDK